 This year, it’s more important than ever to #shopsmall

 Whether the company started two years or two centuries ago, the idea is to shop with purpose, seeking meaningful gifts and stories that will make giving and receiving more meaningful.

-This holiday, given the number of entrepreneurs out there doing great things, it would be great to say, “I discovered this gorgeous gift from an entrepreneur who quit his 9-to-5 job to follow his passion” as opposed to “I got it at the mall, and the gift receipt is in the box.”
+This holiday, given the number of entrepreneurs out there doing great things (and struggling to survive), it would be great to say, “I discovered this unique gift from an entrepreneur who quit his 9-to-5 job to follow his passion” as opposed to “I got it at the mall, and the gift receipt is in the box.”

 About JakeJake is an expert on men’s style and fashion based in Washington, DC.
 He founded Modern Fellows in 2012 to get to know the entrepreneurs and innovative clothing and lifestyle brands helping men dress sharp in the digital age.
 He has published hundreds of articles on style and apparel, and regularly interviews small business CEOs and startup founders about industry trends.
 Jake has written about entrepreneurship, international business and fashion for outlets including Business Week, Forbes, Inc., Details Style Syndicate and Primer Magazine.